-For years Yoga District has been keeping the studios eco-friendly out of concern for student and staff health as well as environmental love and respect.
-Check out some of the ways we’ve been keeping it green.
+For years Yoga District has been keeping the studios eco-friendly.
+We do this out of concern for student and staff health, as well as environmental love and respect.
+Check out some of the ways we’ve been keeping it green across our locations.

 Wind power and energy conservation

-By partnering with Viridian Green, Yoga District studios (except for one location in which the landlord controls the utilities) are powered by renewable energy including wind power.
+By partnering with Clean Choice, Yoga District studios (are powered by renewable energy including wind power.
 The student community at Yoga District is also graciously tolerant of our efforts to reduce cooling energy expenditures by opening a window and turning on fans until the DC heat compels us to turn on the AC.
-In cooler seasons we try to avoid overheating the studios, relying on vigorous warm-ups to get students sweating (exceptions of course being a few hot yoga classes on our class schedule).
+In cooler seasons we try to avoid overheating the studios, relying on vigorous warm-ups to get students sweating.

 Keeping it clean

 With many regular household floor and surface cleaners being rather poisonous, we consider it part of our duty to keep Yoga District studios clean using non-toxic options.
 Thankfully we’re not sacrificing any cleaning power by using natural alternatives to commercial cleaning products.
 Anyone who has taken whiff of our rental mats cleaned with a vinegar cleaning solution knows that this is powerful stuff!
 It’s true that if someone adds a bit too much vinegar to the solution your mat might smell like a pickle, but as long as the recipe is followed the refreshing smell of tea tree oil helps to calm the vinegar’s bite.
 In case you want to make the vinegar and tea tree all-purpose cleaning solution for use in your home or on your mat, here’s the recipe Yoga District relies on: